Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 If the good mathematical properties of the BDNK theory are to be relevant for physicists, we need to connect the BDNK theory with known physics.
 Given its novelty, it is not surprising that fully realistic applications of the BDNK theory have not yet been implemented (for example, numerical simulations of the quark-gluon plasma).
 But several simple studies of the BDNK theory connecting it to physics have been recently carried out.
 Here, we restrict ourselves to point out some of these results, referring to the ensuing references for more details.

-\begin{itemize} \item Numerical simulations of the BDNK theory for a $1+1$-dimensional conformal fluid have been carried out by Pandya and Pretorious \cite{Pandya:2021ief} and Bantilan, Bea, and Figueras \cite{Bantilan:2022ech}.
+\begin{itemize} \item Numerical simulations of the BDNK theory for a $1+1$-dimensional conformal fluid have been carried out by \cite{Pandya:2021ief}, and \cite{Bantilan:2022ech}.
 They considered some standard test-cases, like initially stationary energy configurations and the Riemann problem.
 They also compared their results with the DNMR theory, finding that both theories essentially agree for small values of viscosity (in this case, small transport coefficients), but give different results when viscosity is large.
-This situation is illustrated in Figure \ref{F:BDNK_vs_IS_1d_conformal}.
-We recall that small viscosity is the primary regime where one expect relativistic viscous fluid dynamics to be applicable, although one often would like to push its application to large viscosity values as well, see Remark \ref{R:Viscosity_small}. \item Simulations of of a $2+1$ conformal fluid in the BDNK formalism have been carried out by Pandya, Most, and Pretorious in \cite{Pandya:2022pif}, where again several test-cases are studied.
-In particular, the authors consider the evolution of Kelvin-Helmholtz unstable initial data and show that viscosity has the expected stabilizing effect on the dynamics, see Figure \ref{F:BDNK_Kelvin_Helmholtz}. \item In \cite{Pandya:2022sff}, Pandya, Most, and Pretorious considered the BDNK theory with the equation of state of an ideal gas. \item We remark that the above numerical simulations have all been carried out in Minkowski background.
-We refer the reader to the above references and \cite{Pandya:2023alj} for more results on numerical simulations of the BDNK theory, including a discussion of the numerical algorithms used in these implementations. \item Some further test-cases numerical results for the BDNK theory in the so-called Gubser \cite{Gubser:2010ze} and Bjorken \cite{Bjorken:1982qr} flows (which are some simplified scenarios providing toy models for the quark-gluon plasma) can be found in \cite{Bemfica-Disconzi-Noronha-2018}. \end{itemize}
+This situation is illustrated in Fig.~\ref{F:BDNK_vs_IS_1d_conformal}.
+We recall that small viscosity is the primary regime where one expect relativistic viscous fluid dynamics to be applicable, although one often would like to push its application to large viscosity values as well, see Remark \ref{R:Viscosity_small}. \item Simulations of of a $2+1$ conformal fluid in the BDNK formalism have been carried out by \cite{Pandya:2022pif}, where again several test-cases are studied.
+In particular, the authors consider the evolution of Kelvin-Helmholtz unstable initial data and show that viscosity has the expected stabilizing effect on the dynamics, see Fig.~\ref{F:BDNK_Kelvin_Helmholtz}. \item \cite{Pandya:2022sff} considered the BDNK theory with the equation of state of an ideal gas. \item We remark that the above numerical simulations have all been carried out in Minkowski background.
+We refer the reader to the above references and \cite{Pandya:2023alj} for more results on numerical simulations of the BDNK theory, including a discussion of the numerical algorithms used in these implementations. \item Some further test-cases numerical results for the BDNK theory in the so-called Gubser flow \citep{Gubser:2010ze}, and Bjorken flow \citep{Bjorken:1982qr}, which are some simplified scenarios providing toy models for the quark-gluon plasma, can be found in \cite{Bemfica-Disconzi-Noronha-2018}. \end{itemize}

 Above, we discussed numerical simulations because they provide the only likely avenue for applications of the BDNK theory to realistic systems.
 While simulations of the quark-gluon plasma or neutron star mergers with the BDNK theory have yet to be implemented, the above results show that the BDNK theory does reproduce known physics or expected results in simple situation.
 In addition, it is possible to establish results of physical significance for the BDNK theory by theoretical means, namely: